-China Eximbank provides $44.911 million buyer’s credit loan for Benguela, Huambo, and Bie Electricity Network (MT and BT) Rehabilitation and Expansion Project (linked to #31742)
+China Eximbank provides $44.911 million buyer’s credit loan for Benguela, Huambo, and Bie Electricity Network (MT and BT) Rehabilitation and Expansion Project (Linked to Project ID#31742)

 Funding agency [Type]